marcotallone/railway-scheduling/README.md

 Each model has been tested on small istances of the problem and a scalability analysis has also been performed to assess the performance of the models on larger instances as well.
 The datasets used for these tests have been randomly generated following the description provided in the original paper.\
 Futher information about the models mathematical formulation and implementation, the scheduling problem istances and the results obtained can be found in the
-[Model Description](#model-description) section below or in the [presentation](https://marcotallone.github.io/railway-scheduling/) provided in this repository.
+[Model Description](#model-description) and in the [Results and Scalability Analysis](#results-and-scalability-analysis) sections below or in the [presentation](https://marcotallone.github.io/railway-scheduling/) provided in this repository.

 ### Project Structure